frictionlessdata/covid-tracker/index.md

 ## Summary

-Here is a summary of the key pandemic data by countries:
+Here is a summary of the key pandemic data:

 ```yaml table
 {% with type='world' %}